format-message/format-message/README.md

     - `translate(pattern, locales)` is a function to translate messages.
 It should return the pattern translated for the specified locale.
         - `pattern` is the message pattern to translate.
         - `locale` is a string with a BCP 47 language tag, or an array of such strings.
+    - `missingReplacement` is a string that will be used when a message translation isn't found.
+By default the source message is used.
+    - `missingTranslation` is one of `"ignore"`, `"warning"`, `"error"`.
+By default it is `"warning"`, and missing translations cause a console warning.
+If `"error"`, an error is thrown.
+    - `formats` is an object containing objects that define placeholder styles `{ name, type, style }`:
+      - `number` is an object containing number format styles to add.
+Each property name can be used afterwards as a style name for a number placeholder.
+The value of each property is an object that will be passed to an [`Intl.NumberFormat`][mdn-intl-numberformat] constructor as the seconds argument.
+      - `date` is an object containing date format styles to add.
+Each property name can be used afterwards as a style name for a date placeholder.
+The value of each property is an object that will be passed to an [`Intl.DateTimeFormat`][mdn-intl-datetimeformat] constructor as the seconds argument.
+      - `time` is an object containing time format styles to add.
+Each property name can be used afterwards as a style name for a time placeholder.
+The value of each property is an object that will be passed to an [`Intl.DateTimeFormat`][mdn-intl-datetimeformat] constructor as the seconds argument.

 ### `formatMessage.translate`